yaswanth-iit/Buck-converter-with-integrated-LED-flashing-system/README.md

 # Buck converter with integrated LED flashing system
 This repository consists of features of the product, images of PCB was manufactured & image of 3D CAD model.
 <br />
-Please contact [Urban Matrix](https://www.urbanmatrix.co.in/) to purchase this product.
+Interested in purchasing this ?
+Please contact [Urban Matrix](https://www.urbanmatrix.co.in/) for more details.

 Features: